margon09/weather-node/README.md

 Finally you can also use the UI of the deployed frontend React app: Open https://tv-weather-react.herokuapp.com/ to view it in the browser.
 If Javascript is disabled you will be redirected to the Node backend app automatically.

+It can be used as a widget with iframe.
+Just add the iframe tag to your html eg.
+<iframe src="https://tv2-weather-node.herokuapp.com/?city=Copenhagen" width="450" height="450"></iframe>

 ## Other Available Scripts

 In the project directory, you can run: